berkgonencc/WebAppProjects/Blog_App/README.md

 - It is built using SOLID Principles.

 ## Technologies Used:
-C# .Net, ASP Net Core(MVC), ASP Net Core Identity, EF Core CodeFirst, Bootstrap, Javascript, CSS3, HTML5, SQLite , Generic Repository Pattern, Layered Architecture, OOP
+C# .Net, ASP Net Core(MVC), ASP Net Core Identity, EF Core CodeFirst, Bootstrap, Javascript, CSS3, HTML5, SQLite, Generic Repository Pattern, Layered Architecture, OOP

 ## How to set up and run this project:
 - The project is developed with .NET 6.0 so the mentioned C# .Net version must be installed.
-- Open the BusTicketReservationSystem.sln file and this will open the project in Visual Studio.
+- Open the BusTicketReservationSystem.sln file, which will open the project in Visual Studio.
 - Download all the necessary packages from the Nuget Package Manager.
-All the .NET and EF core packages are having the version of 6.0.10.
+All the .NET and EF core packages have the version of 6.0.10.
-- SQlite has been used as database so migration or database update command is not required.
+- SQLite has been used as a database so migration or database update command is not required.
 - After all, you can run the project locally in your browser.

 Admin Login: (email: "admin@gmail.com", password: "Qwe123.")